 “Tell me a bit about yourself,” Mindy says in perfect English and in a laid-back tone one would use when chatting with a good, kind friend.

-She watches Mindy in silence, thinking, This resume is tailored towards an office job, not for one in showbiz media, so that’s why it’s a bit wonky.
-Why not read the objective statement and acknowledge this?
+She watches Mindy in silence, thinking, This resume is tailored towards an office job, not for one in, say, showbiz media.

 Done butchering the resume, Mindy casts it aside and pulls out some blank paper.
 Mindy draws a diagram (picture below) and says, “There are many stages you need to traverse to reach your dream job.
 You’re stuck here.”